 - c) Valuation techniques used in estimating the fair values of financial instruments - i) For short term financial instruments, the fair values are determined based on their book value because of their short maturities.
 Their carrying amounts is a reasonable approximation of the fair value.
-The method is applied to cash and cash equivalents, accrued receivable, customers' margin account, leverage contract trading - customers' margin account, other current assets, other noncurrent assets, short-term borrowings, commercial paper payable, bonds sold under repurchase agreements, accrued payable, futures traders' equity, leverage contract trading-customers' equity, other financial liabilitiescurrent, other financial liabilities-non-current, and other non-current liabilities. - ii) The investment properties were evaluated and estimated by using Market Method based on the market evidence of transaction price of similar properties in the locations. - 3) Measured at fair value - a) Hierarchy information of fair value
+The method is applied to cash and cash equivalents, accrued receivable, customers' margin account, leverage contract trading customers' margin account, other current assets, other non-current assets, short-term borrowings, commercial paper payable, bonds sold under repurchase agreements, accrued payable, futures traders' equity, leverage contract trading-customers' equity, other financial liabilities-current, other financial liabilities-non-current, and other non-current liabilities. - ii) The investment properties were evaluated and estimated by using Market Method based on the market evidence of transaction price of similar properties in the locations. - iii) The quoted market price is used as the fair value when the debt instrument investments measured at amortized cost have an active market, if there is no market price as reference, the fair values are determined based on evaluation approach.
+Estimation and assumption in which the Group applies on evaluation approach will be as same as informations market participators use to estimate and assume when pricing financial instruments, and the informations can be acquired by the Group.